 - If a fall or other emergency does occur, a help button or medical alert button can help you call for help quickly.
-Some medical alert buttons with fall detection will alert operators even if you can’t.
+Some medical alert buttons with automatic fall detection will alert operators even if you can’t.

 GetSafe medical alert systems provide peace of mind and ease of movement – without the need to wear a button/necklace.
 Our voice-enabled systems blend in with home decor and can be placed near stairs, in bedrooms, kitchens, and any area that represents an increased risk of falling.